-The general formulation of the spatial interaction model is stated as Tij , which is the interaction between location i (origin) and location j (destination).Vi is the attribute of the location of origin i, Wj is the attribute of the location of destination j, and Sij is the attribute of separation between the location of origin i and destination j.
+The general formulation of the spatial interaction model is stated as Tij , which is the interaction between location i (origin) and location j (destination).Vi is the attribute of the location of origin i, Wj is the attribute of destination j, and Sij is the attribute of separation between the location of origin i and destination j.
 From this general formulation, three basic types of interaction models can be derived:

 - Gravity model.
 The level of interaction between two locations is a function of their attributes pondered by their level of separation.
 Separation is often squared to reflect the non-linear friction of distance, but any exponent can be used.
 In the above figure, two locations (i and j) have a respective “weight” (importance) of 35 and 20 and are at a distance (degree of separation) of 8.
 The resulting interaction is 10.9, which is reciprocal.